 This is the complete guide to furniture makeovers with me walking you through a makeover from beginning to end....10 Steps to Prepping and Painting Furniture

+I hope these tutorials help you when you get ready to tackle a furniture project.
 Don't forget to pin this project and/or bookmark it for future reference.
-As always thanks for being here and have a great day, Kathy
+As always, thanks for being here, and have a great day, Kathy